CodeforSouth/new_member_guide/README.md

 Contact one of the leads or committee members and tell them you want to help.

-Captains
-Danielle Ungermann
-Chris Scott
-Julie Kramer
+Captains: Danielle Ungermann, Chris Scott, Julie Kramer

-Communications
-Lead: Ellie Evans
+Communications Lead: Ellie Evans

 Projects / Technical / Growth
 Leads: Chris Scott, Yamileth Medina